Nonparametric bounds for vaccine effects in randomized trials: Acknowledgments

 \section{Acknowledgments}

 We thank Mats Stensrud for very helpful discussions that contributed to the development of this paper.

-The real data example section, carried out under YODA Project \#2024-0972, used data obtained from the Yale University Open Data Access (YODA) Project, which has an agreement with Janssen Research \& Development, L.L.C.
+Section \ref{sec:real_data_example}, carried out under YODA Project \#2024-0972, used data obtained from the Yale University Open Data Access (YODA) Project, which has an agreement with Janssen Research \& Development, L.L.C.
 The interpretation and reporting of research using this data are solely the responsibility of the authors and do not necessarily represent the official views of the Yale University Open Data Access Project or Janssen Research \& Development, L.L.C.
-The original proposal is available at: \url{https://yoda.yale.edu/data-request/2024-0972/}.
+The original proposal is available at: \url{https://yoda.yale.edu/data-request/2024-0972/}. {\it Conflict of Interest}: None declared.